 We’ve all seen the heart-warming ads where children and dogs jump into this massive pile of leaves and make it seems like leaf-raking is the ultimate way to spend time with the family, enjoy fall, find pleasure in the small things, and so forth (and what have you).

 The truth of the matter is nobody likes raking leaves.
-Not unless it’s the only peace and quiet moment in your day and you enjoy being outside in the cold, with your headphones on and listening to your favorite music.
-Unless you’re that kind of person, raking leaves are just as tedious for you as it is for us.
+Not unless it’s the only quiet moment in your day, and you enjoy being outside in the cold, with your headphones on and listening to your favorite music.
+Unless you’re that kind of person, raking leaves is just tedious yard work.

 Why Should We Rake Leaves?